Laptop Mag Verdict

 Need an affordable Chromebook with good performance?
 Look no further than the HP Chromebook 15 (de0517wm).
 For $469, you get strong Core i3 performance, a comfortable keyboard and long battery life, all packed into a good-looking chassis.
 You'll have to deal with a warm screen and quiet speakers, though.
-But overall, the HP Chromebook 15 is a great value and one of the best Chromebooks you can buy if you prefer a bigger screen.
+But overall, the HP Chromebook 15 is a great value and not only one of the best laptops under $500 but one of the best Chromebooks you can buy if you prefer a bigger screen.

 HP Chromebook 15 price and configuration options